pkovacs/matrix/README.md

 multiplication which can be useful for reference comparision to the parallel processing result when running with more than 1 process.

-To run with mpirun, possible across several nodes:
+To run with mpirun, possibly across several nodes:

     # Ensure your mpi installations are valid and identical on all nodes.
     # Ensure the program binary exists along the same path on all nodes.